RRZE-HPC/likwid/doc/applications/likwid-agent.md

 </TABLE>

 <H1>Group files</H1>
-The group files are adapted performance group files as used by .B likwid-perfctr(1).
+The group files are adapted performance group files as used by <CODE>likwid-perfctr</CODE>.
 This makes it easy to uses the predefined and often used performance groups as basis for the monitoring.
 The folder structure of for the groups is <CODE>&lt;GROUPPATH&gt;/&lt;SHORT_ARCH_NAME&gt;/</CODE> with &lt;SHORT_ARCH_NAME&gt; similar to the ones for the performance groups, like 'sandybridge' or 'haswellEP'.